 3. Visiting the Pisa Baptistery

-The Baptistery of Pisa is the largest baptistery in Italy – it is absolutely humongous.
+The Baptistery of Pisa (also known as the The Baptistery of San Giovanni) is the largest baptistery in Italy and was founded in August 1152 – it is absolutely humongous.
+Like the Cathedral, the Baptistery features “zebra work” of white marble and grey.
 Because it sits on the same unstable sand as the tower and cathedral, the Baptistery also leans slightly by 0.6 degrees.
 Once you are inside, you can walk up the second story and look up at the dome and out towards the rest of the square.

 4. Visiting the Camposanto in Pisa

-The Camposanto is actually a beautiful cemetery housing sarcophagi, graves, frescoes, statues and chapels.
+The Camposanto of Pisa is actually a beautiful cemetery housing sarcophagi, graves, frescoes, statues and chapels.
 It is a peaceful space with a long, lush internal garden.
+Dating back to 1277, it was built to accommodate the graves that up until then were scattered all around the Cathedral.
 There is a legend that bodies buried in the ground here will rot in just 24 hours!

 5. Visiting the Pisa Sinopie Museum

-The Sinopie Museum hosts the big preparatory drawings recovered beneath the frescoes decorating the Camposanto.
-It is worth a visit as they also play a fascinating educational video on the history of the Tower and efforts to stabilize it.
+The Sinopie Museum hosts the big preparatory drawings recovered beneath the frescoes decorating the Camposanto – some dating back to the Middle Ages!
+The Pisa collection is unique as it came to light as the result of a terrible fire that damaged the Camposanto during World War II, and the frescoes had to be detached in order to save and restore them.
+The hidden sinopias were revealed beneath the paint, and have been in the museum since 1979.
+It is worth a visit as they also play a fascinating short educational video on the history of the Tower and efforts to stabilize it.

-You have visited all the amazing monuments that make up Pisa’s Square of Miracles!
+If you follow this guide to climb the Tower of Pisa and explore the monuments that you will have made the most of your visit to the Square of Miracles!
 I hope this guide is able to help you to plan a stress-free and enjoyable visit!
 For those of you who have explored the monuments in Pisa, do you have any other tips that I missed?
 Share them below in the comments section!

 Pin this for later!